electron/electron/docs/tutorial/window-customization.md

 # Window Customization

-The `BrowserWindow` module is the foundation of your Electron application, and it exposes many APIs that let you customize the look and behavior of your app’s windows.
+The [`BrowserWindow`][] module is the foundation of your Electron application, and it exposes many APIs that let you customize the look and behavior of your app’s windows.
 This tutorial covers how to implement various use-cases for window customization on macOS, Windows, and Linux.

 ## Custom Titlebars

 ### Basic Tutorial

 Application windows have a default [chrome][] applied by the OS.
 Not to be confused with the Google Chrome browser, window *chrome* refers to the parts of the window (e.g. titlebar, toolbars, controls) that are not a part of the main web content.
-While the default titlebar is useful for handing common window behaviors, many modern applications opt to remove it in favor of building a fully customized title bar.
+While the default titlebar provided by the OS chrome is sufficent for simple usecases, many applications opt to remove it.
+Implementing a custom titlebar can help your application feel more modern and consistent across platforms.

 You can follow along with this tutorial by opening Fiddle with the following starter code.